abdllahdev/thoth/language_tools/thoth-syntax-highlighting/README.md

-# ralang README
+# thoth README

-This is the README for your extension "ralang".
+This is the README for your extension "thoth".
 After writing up a brief description, we recommend including the following sections.

 ## Features